stknob/aegis-ts/README.md

-## Proof of Concept TypeScript implementation of Aegis128L and Aegis256
+## TypeScript implementation of Aegis128L and Aegis256

 Using utility and low-level AES function from Paul Miller's [noble-ciphers](https://github.com/paulmillr/noble-ciphers).